AI reading your files

 Your takeaway

-When a company chatbot answers specifically about your account or their product, a RAG system fetched the right document a second before you saw the answer.
+A company chatbot can answer about your account or their product.
+A RAG system fetched the right document a second before you saw the answer.
 This is the unglamorous workhorse behind most “smart” AI features in production today.